 2. MAKE BAPTISM A PRIORITY AS A NEXT STEP

-Do NOT devalue the importance of baptism as a obedient next step.
-I often say this from the stage: “The very first thing Jesus asks you to do after He brings you salvation is for you to be baptized, if you say ‘no’, you have started the relationship with Jesus in disobedience” Of course any relationship built upon disobedience is not a good one!
+Do NOT devalue the importance of baptism as an obedient next step.
+I often say this from the stage: “The very first thing Jesus asks you to do after He brings you salvation is for you to be baptized.
+If you say ‘no,’ you have started the relationship with Jesus in disobedience” Of course, any relationship built upon disobedience is not a good one!

 4. PROVIDE REGULAR OPPORTUNITIES TO GET BAPTIZED